Jiisala/Tira-labra-2022/Documentation/testing_report.md

 ```

-I truly believe that is enough to show the difference you can make by fiddling with the settings, and I still find new combinations that give surprising results, even after spending embarrassingly long time generating maps and marveling my own work.
+I believe that is enough to show the difference you can make by fiddling with the settings.
+I still find new combinations that give surprising results, even after spending embarrassingly long time generating maps and marveling my own work.
+Later on when combined with a game mechanics and added level features, this generator should be able to handle all the levels needed for a fairly complex game.